 - Trauma to the vein or artery

-This test may be combined with coronary angiography.
+This test may be combined with coronary angiography and left heart catheterization.

 Davidson CJ, Bonow DO.
 Cardiac catheterization.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 19.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.